Data-Driven Resilience Assessment against Sparse Sensor Attacks: Abstract

 \section{Abstract}

-We present a data-driven framework for assessing the attack resilience of linear time-invariant systems against malicious false data injection sensor attacks.
-Based on the concept of sparse observability, data-driven resilience metrics are proposed.
-First, we derive a data-driven necessary and sufficient condition for assessing the system's resilience against sensor attacks, using data collected without any attacks.
-If we obtain attack-free data that satisfy a specific rank condition, we can exactly evaluate the attack resilience level even in a model-free setting.
-We then extend this analysis to a scenario where only poisoned data are available.
-Given the poisoned data, we can only conservatively assess the system's resilience.
-In both scenarios, we also provide polynomial-time algorithms to assess the system resilience under specific conditions.
-Finally, numerical examples illustrate the efficacy and limitations of the proposed framework.
+We develop a data-driven framework for assessing the resilience of linear time-invariant systems against malicious false-data-injection sensor attacks.
+Leveraging sparse observability, we propose data-driven resilience metrics and derive necessary and sufficient conditions for two data-availability scenarios.
+For attack-free data, we show that when a rank condition holds, the resilience level can be computed exactly from the data alone, without prior knowledge of the system parameters.
+We then extend the analysis to the case where only poisoned data are available and show that the resulting assessment is necessarily conservative.
+For both scenarios, we provide algorithms for computing the proposed metrics and show that they can be computed in polynomial time under an additional spectral condition.
+A numerical example illustrates the efficacy and limitations of the proposed framework.